AdobeDocs/experience-manager-core-components.en/help/developing/archetype/using.md

 | `autoInstallSinglePackage`  | Install the `all` content package with the content-package-maven-plugin to the package manager to default author instance on localhost, port 4502.
 Hostname and port can be changed with the `aem.host` and `aem.port` user defined properties. |
 | `autoInstallSinglePackagePublish` |  Install the `all` content package with the content-package-maven-plugin to the package manager to default publish instance on localhost, port 4503.
 Hostname and port can be changed with the `aem.host` and `aem.port` user defined properties. |
 | `integrationTests` | Runs the provided integration tests on the AEM instance (only for the `verify` phase) |
+| `precompiledScripts` | Defined automatically when the project was generated with the `precompiledScripts` property set to `y`.
+The profile is active by default and generates an OSGi bundle inside `ui.apps` with the precompiled scripts, which will be included in the `all` content package.
+The profile can be disabled with `-DskipScriptPrecompilation=true`.

 ### Building and Installing {#building-and-installing}